Vectors of Spread:

 Economic and Ecological Impacts

 Clear, toxic sap is found in all parts of Giant Hogweed.
-Contact with sap can occur by brushing against the plant, handling plant material, or even by touch tools or mowing equipment that were used for controlling Giant Hogweed.
+Contact with sap can occur by brushing against the plant, handling plant material, or even by touching tools or mowing equipment that were used for controlling Giant Hogweed.

 - Exposure of sap to eyes may also cause temporary or permanent blindness